entzeit/Unity-Audio-Framework/README.md

 * Safe Play with no audio retriggering
 * Safe Stop with Fade Out
 * Music class with multiple audio layers and mixer integration
-* Safe Round Robin Audio Selection that never selects the same sample twice in a row
+* Safe Round Robin Audio Selection (never selects the same sample twice in a row)
 * Volume Slider

 ### License